GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

     width: 5cm
   ),
   caption: [
-    A photo of the ARI robot, a robotic platform developed by PAL robotics ],
+    A photo of the ARI robot, a humanoid robotic platform developed by PAL Robotics.
+  ],
 )
 <fig:intro:ari>